api3dao/airnode/packages/protocol/README.md

 In other words, the Airnode operators do not need to deploy any contracts in the regular user flow.
 This is preferred because deploying contracts causes a lot of UX friction and costs a lot of gas.
-Furthermore, the requester now has to verify that the individually-deployed contracts are not tampered with, which is not possible to do in a trustless way.
+Furthermore, the requester now has to verify that the individually-deployed contracts are not tampered with, which cannot peasibly be done in a trustless way.
 Implementing the protocol as a single, communal contract solves these problems.

-### Transactions that Airnode operators need to do explicitly are optional
+### No transactions needed for Airnode deployment

 In some cases, even needing to make a single transaction causes significant friction for onboarding Airnode operators (or looking at it from the other way, it would be extremely convenient to onboard Airnode operators if they never had to make any transactions).
 This is why the protocol is implemented in a way to avoid this.

-There is an optional transaction that the Airnode operator can make to announce their Airnode's extended public key (which the sponsor wallets can be derived from) on-chain.
-This information is not required for the protocol to be used, and the Airnode operator may announce this through off-chain channels, e.g., through a listing service, or in their docs.
-Therefore, the transaction to announce this parameter is optional.

 ### Requester sponsors all gas costs